bolunxu/academic-kickstart/content/home/research.md

 Energy storage offsets renewable fluctuations and is the key to a low-carbon future, but managing these assets at the system level remains an open question.
-Operators must make real-time dispatch decisions to accommodate instantaneous imbalances, but also need to consider the value of stored energy in the future.
+Operators must make real-time dispatch decisions to mitigate instantaneous imbalances, but also need to consider the value of stored energy in the future.
 Shaping future insights into a computation-viable form is a challenge that requires efficient operation algorithms and advanced data analytic tools.